 Every now and then, by making concessions to protest-minded citizens, the state gives the impression that it is willing to compromise, creating an illusion that the government listens to the people.
 Local initiatives addressing economic or cultural problems especially are more likely to receive a green light from the authorities.

 The story of Asmalouka

 Many consider the Minsk district of Asmalouka to be unique and historic.
 The area was built from 1940-50 for the Belarusian military elite.
-Asmalouka is a place with unique architecture, replete with stately two-storey houses.
+Asmalouka is a place with unique architecture according to i2C Architects, replete with stately two-storey houses.

 As art critic Sergey Hareuski told Nasha Niva: ‘Asmalouka is the only place where this kind of building comprises a whole neighbourhood.
 The fact that this quarter has survived in its entirety, the only example in the whole former Soviet Union, is in itself important.’

 Discussion of demolishing Asmalouka began in 2014.
 The authorities proposed tearing down the houses to construct new buildings in their place.
 However, the process was postponed due to lack of funds from investors.
 In 2017, the question was mooted again and the local authorities raised the issue of Asmalouka for public discussion.

 The authorities’ position triggered residents to protest the reconstruction plan.
 In addition to talks with the authorities, citizens created a petition and sent it to the Administration of the Central district of Minsk.
 To date, more than 7,000 people have signed the petition.
 Interestingly enough, there is also a rival petition to reconstruct Asmalouka.